mtrew2015/smart-kitchen/README.md

 # interview-michael-trew

+This was a code project that I did for an coding interview in 2019.
+The scope is relatively small for this project.

 # Front-End
 For the front-end I used Reach JS, and local state for state management.
 I styled the entire app myself using node-sass.
 I made my API calls using axios.